Hi Roman, could you introduce yourself?

 So, he is like a personal ideologist with whom you started to work?

 We complement each other very well and form a good team.
 His know-how and my art create an exciting symbiosis between art and science.

-9. Do you have a favourite example of great innovation?
+Do you have a favorite example of great innovation?

 No, you see, there are some people, like Musk, who are doing cool things.
 I don’t really want to name some separate projects, there are so many new things, some are smaller, and some are bigger.
 However, what totally impresses me are the people, who have dreams, capabilities and courage to make the dreams come true.